NSHipster/articles/2014-07-21-xctestcase.md

 Test Case '-[_Tests testDateFormatterPerformance]' passed (0.274 seconds).
 ```

-Performance tests help establish a baseline of performance for hot code paths.
+Performance tests help establish a per-device baseline of performance for hot code paths and will fail if execution time becomes significantly slower.
 Sprinkle them into your test cases to ensure that significant algorithms and procedures remain performant as time goes on.

 ## XCTestExpectation